cypress-io/cypress/tooling/packherd/README.md

 ## Summary

-packherd has three main tasks.
-1 is provided by this package.
-2 and 3 are provided by `@packages/packherd-require`
+packherd has three main tasks:

 1. bundling application files and providing related metadata
 2. loading modules that have been bundled previously and are provided via fully instantiated module exports or definition functions that return a module export when invoked
 3. transpiling TypeScript modules on demand and maintaining a cache of them

+`1.` is provided by this package. `2.` and `3.` are provided by `@packages/packherd-require`.
 While `1.` and `2.` are very related and work hand in hand, `3.` is unrelated to them and was just added here since it is another feature that requires to intercept module loads.

 ## Creating a Bundle with Packherd